 - You can change security keys at any point in time to invalidate all existing cookies.
 If you do this, all users will need to login again.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.

-Did you find this post useful?
-If so, please use the share buttons below and share this tutorial with anyone who can benefit from learning about WordPress.
+Have you found this tutorial useful?
+If so, please take a moment to use the share buttons below to share this page with other online users.